This blog may contain affiliate links. Read our disclosure policy for more info.

 How much does it cost to hike Cerro Tronador?

-You must pay the national park entrance of 400 ARS.
+You must also pay the national park entrance of 2,700 ARS ($18.56 USD) (Current price as of September 2022).
 This is paid when you enter the national park before reaching Pampa Linda.

-Other expenses are the shuttle, accommodation at Refugio Otto Meiling or Pampa Linda, gear rental, or food as needed.
+Other expenses are the shuttle from Bariloche and back which costs 7500 pesos ($44 USD), accommodation at Refugio Otto Meiling or Pampa Linda, gear rental, or food as needed.